hyryel/com.unity.multiplayer.docs/docs/components/networkanimator.md

 ![ServerAuthMode](/img/NetworkAnimatorServerAuthTiming.png)

-In the above diagram, a client might be sending the server an RPC to tell the server that the player is performing some kind of action that can change the player's animations (including setting a trigger).
+In the above diagram, a client might be sending the server an RPC to tell the server that the Player is performing some kind of action that can change the Player's animations (including setting a trigger).
 Under this scenario, the client sends an RPC to the server (half RTT), the server processes the RPC, the associated `Animator` state changes are detected by the `NetworkAnimator` (server-side), and then all clients (including the owner client) are synchronized with the changed.

 **Server authoritative model benefits:**